GetStream/stream-video-swift/docusaurus/docs/iOS/quickstart/audio-room.md

 }
 ```

-Note, that the `LazyImage` has an overlay (a `Circle` with a stroke border) to indicate whether or not the participant is speaking.
+Note, that the `ImageFromUrl` has an overlay (a `Circle` with a stroke border) to indicate whether or not the participant is speaking.
+You're also indicating when a user is either muted or is not allowed to speak (indicated by the `participant.hasAudio` property) by showing an image in that case.

 Next, since you'll show a few images in the main `AudioRoomView` you'll create a helper view for that.
 Create a new SwiftUI view and call it `IconView`.
 It'll receive an `imageName` as the only parameter and use the `systemImage` for it.
 Here is the code: